AgentMC/Sao20/Translate/En/Part9.md

 Eleven black lumps quickly became mucus heaps and evaporated.

-When Kirito and Asuna landed behind them, only a piece of black cloth and two units of jewelry remained on the carpet.
+When Kirito and Asuna landed behind them, only pieces of black cloth and two units of jewelry remained on the carpet.

 One was the golden ring with a hawk spreading it’s wings over a white lily engraved.